alkemics/pandagg/docs/source/index.rst

 Usage
 *****

-The :doc:`user-guide` is the place to go to learn how to use the library and accomplish common tasks.
-The more in-depth :doc:`advanced-usage` guide is the place to go for deeply nested queries.
+The :doc:`user-guide` is the place to go to learn how to use the library.

 An example based on publicly available IMDB data is documented in repository `examples/imdb` directory, with a jupyter notebook to showcase some of `pandagg` functionalities: `here it is <https://gistpreview.github.io/?4cedcfe49660cd6757b94ba491abb95a>`_.